 It was in America that the tradition of ‘trick or treating’ as we know it was born, and the day is celebrated to a much greater degree than in the UK.

+We hope you enjoyed our brief history of Halloween!
 If you’re pondering what Halloween marketing materials you might like, take a look at our blog: Halloween Printed Products and treat your customers to some spooktacular savings, offers or events!